Call one of our locations now!

 Will surgery treat corneal ulcers?

 Corneal ulcers may be treated by corneal surgery.
-It’s usually done after other medical treatment options have already failed.
+It’s usually done after other medical treatment options have failed.

 Most times, cornea surgery is covered by insurance, but there may be some exceptions.
 Other factors to consider include the severity of the disease and the type of operation needed.